 Welcome to the Local Marketing Tools section, a curated list of tools for local service-based businesses.
-These are the tools that I use regularly in my job at a plumbing company.
-Some I’ve brought over from my past experience in website design and online marketing, while others I only discovered while trying to find a solution for daily problems as a local business.
+These are the tools that I use regularly to help small businesses with local marketing.
+Some I’ve brought over from my past experience in website design and online marketing, while others I only discovered while trying to solve problems for a local business.

 The tools on this list are sorted by the category of problem they address.
 The categories correspond closely to Local Marketing Strategies, so if you’re wondering how these tools could help in your business, head over there.